ns-rse/git-collaboration/episodes/introduction.md

 situation BVC (**B**efore **V**ersion **C**ontrol) where you might have had a problem that Version Control would have prevented.
 This might be deleting files by mistake, making changes to code that broke your programme.
-If you are participating online please provide an answer in the collaborative notepad, if the course is being run in person please describe the situation to the person next to you.
+If you are participating online please provide an answer in the collaborative notepad, if the course is being run in person please describe the situation to the person or people sat next to you.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

 Before the start of the course you should setup a new [collaborative pad][carpentryPad] where participants can answer questions and collaborate.

+When explaining the challenge remember to let participants know that they can use these pages to work through the steps, this is particularly important for those who are not overly familiar with Python.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::